MicrosoftDocs/windows-dev-docs/hub/powertoys/run.md

 | Hyperbolic Arc Cosine | arcosh( x ) | |
 | Hyperbolic Arc Tangent | artanh( x ) | |

-### Time and Date plugin
+### Time and date plugin

-The Time and Date plugin provides the current time and date or a custom one in different formats.
+The Time and date plugin provides the current time and date or a custom one in different formats.
 You can enter the format or a custom time/date or both when searching.

 > [!NOTE]
 > The Time and Date plugin respects the date and time format settings of your system.
 Please be aware of the different notations in different locals.